How to Adjust Nikon Z6 Portrait Settings

 To be precise, the 5-axis sensor-shift stabilization of this camera is an understatement.

-For the body of the camera, the Nikon Company has used a high-quality magnesium alloy body that is fully weather-sealed.
+For the camera’s body, Nikon used a high-quality magnesium alloy body that is fully weather-sealed.

-It can capture video at 4K(UHD) up to 30 frames per second and can give you a 10-bit 4:2:2 N-LOG output over HDMI.
-The Nikon Z6 also features the Nikon’s new Z lens mount which
+It can capture video at 4K(UHD) up to 30 frames per second, giving you a 10-bit 4:2:2 N-LOG output over HDMI.
+The Nikon Z6 also features the Nikon’s new Z lens mount, which

 Shooting portrait photography using Nikon Z6: